mgill25/distributed-systems-mit-6.834-labs/src/raft/notes.md

 - I have multiple leaders winning elections and sending out heartbeats
 - RequestVote RPCs block and fail to return
 - RequestVote RPCs are serial, not concurrent
+- LiveLocks and no leader is being elected